Integrating Art,

 Nature at DNDA

-DNDA’s Nature team spends most days outside, rain or shine, with community members and students as a part of our Urban Forest Restoration Program.
-Our team leads restoration volunteer groups at about a dozen urban forest sites across the West Duwamish Greenbelt — the largest contiguous forest in Seattle — and Longfellow Creek Watershed through the Green Seattle Partnership.
-Community and youth volunteers of all backgrounds help by removing invasive plant species, planting native trees and shrubs, and much more.
-DNDA also hosts corporate groups looking to give back to community and bond as a team.
+DNDA’s Nature team spends most days outside — rain or shine — alongside community members and students as part of our Urban Forest Restoration Program in West Seattle.
+Our team leads volunteer restoration events at about a dozen urban forest sites across the West Duwamish Greenbelt — the largest contiguous forest in Seattle — and throughout the Longfellow Creek Watershed through the Green Seattle Partnership.

 Where We Work